LPWS

 LPWS refers to the framework behind it, rooted in the Dutch name Lichtpuntwaardestelsel.

-DKWS, rooted in Draagkrachtwaardestelsel, is the connected capacity layer where practical exchange, responsibility, cooperation, and carrying capacity can be structured.
+DKWS, rooted in Draagkrachtwaardestelsel, is the connected capacity layer where practical exchange, responsibility, cooperation, Source Capacity and Carrying Capacity can be structured more clearly.

 In simple terms: